Pennsylvania Sports Betting

 There's nothing egregious in Pennsylvania's pricing (like Tennessee's), and the state is slowly but surely adding more sportsbooks to the market, which will allow you to line shop more effectively.

 Pennsylvania, fortunately, did not go the New Jersey route by banning betting on college teams from the state.
 That would have eliminated about 5% of the college football card per week and as much as 10% of the card on a busy college basketball Saturday.

 Pennsylvania sportsbooks can't offer everything an unregulated offshore book can, but as new U.S. states go, Pennsylvania bettors will be happy with their betting options.

 That, coupled with full online betting and deposits, makes Pennsylvania a consumer-friendly market.

-The Good: College Betting Available
+College Betting Available

 That allows Pennsylvania users to bet on popular local college teams like Penn State, Pitt, Villanova and Temple, increasing betting options and ultimately resulting in a boon for the Pennsylvania economy.

 The $10 million for operators is a big ask for smaller players hoping to enter the market.
 But the real kicker is the 36% tax rate.

 Pennsylvania's population makes it worthwhile for bigger operators like FanDuel and DraftKings to enter because they can afford to lose money in the short term before they gain market share.

 But for other smaller operators, the marketing spend necessary to compete plus that tax rate could make it difficult to be profitable anytime soon.
 It will be the big brands plus Pennsylvania-based casinos unless PA eases up its tax rate and license fee.